Netanyahu tells Israel 'We are at war' after Hamas launches an unprecedented attack on the country

 The tensions have also spread to Gaza, where Hamas-linked activists held violent demonstrations along the Israeli border in recent weeks.
 Those demonstrations were halted in late September after international mediation.

-Adwan reported from Gaza City, Gaza Strip.
-Associated Press writer Isabel DeBre contributed from Jerusalem.
+Adwan reported from Rafah, Gaza Strip.
+Associated Press writer Isabel DeBre in Jerusalem contributed to this report.

 Credit: AP